YurelyCamacho/cookiecutter-python/README.md

   the template gives you the option to use the [McCabe](https://github.com/PyCQA/mccabe) library, which is included via flake8.
+- Choose between Click and Argparse as Command Line Interface (CLI)
+- Code coverage testing with _Coverage_.
 - Provides the option to add initial files that allow you to run and orchestrate containers using [Docker](https://docs.docker.com/) or [Podman](https://podman.io/) in your project.